With masks and sanitized hands, Italian Catholics return to church

 Brogi said he had not seen parishioners balk at the rules.

-“Some have actually exceeding what is necessary, going even farther on the safe side,” he said before Mass, as several people walked in wearing surgical gloves.
+“Some have actually exceeded what is necessary, going even farther on the safe side,” he said before Mass, as several people walked in wearing surgical gloves.

 Priests may still hear confession, but not in booths.